-How to Clean Your Tongue the Right Way
+How to Clean Your Tongue the Right Way - Triple Bristle’s Tongue Cleaners

 Everyone knows you should brush your teeth twice a day and floss daily.
 You probably know to avoid a high-sugar diet to prevent tooth decay.
 But did you know that knowing how to clean your tongue has evidence-based oral health benefits?

-Click here to purchase Triple Bristle’s dual-sided tongue cleaners in a 3 pack.
+Purchase Triple Bristle’s dual-sided tongue cleaners in a 3 pack.
 They are soft, silicone, and easy to grip.

-Are you supposed to clean your tongue?
 Yes, you are supposed to clean your tongue!
 Don’t scrape too hard; it should not hurt.
 But cleaning your tongue is great for your oral health, dental health, and overall health.

 In this article, we’ll detail how to clean your tongue the right way.
 We’ll also sort through the science behind cleaning your tongue.